 In fact, beef liver or chicken liver is the most nutrient-dense food on the planet.
 That is why organ meat supplements and/or desiccated liver are among the best vitamins for hormone balance for men and women.

 Traditional medicine practices often use a like-treats-like approach as well, so adding in organ meats closely follows these practices for healing.

 For me, adding in a good organ meats supplement is very beneficial for regulating menstrual cycles and mood swings too.

-But, like many natural things, no money drives the research to prove this, so the only way to know if it will work for yourself is to try it.
+But, like many natural things, no money drives the research to prove this, so the only way to know if it will work for you is to try it.

-Eating organ meats or taking organ meats supplements are luckily very safe because humans have eaten them since the dawn of time.
+Eating organ meats or taking organ meat supplements is luckily very safe because humans have eaten them since the dawn of time.

 Herbs have been used for thousands of years to help both men and women optimize hormones and reproductive health.
 Among the most commonly used herbs are adaptogenic herbs as above and herbs that help balance hormones like black cohosh, chaste berry, red clover, and more.
 And the proof is in the reviews of these herbs; hundreds of positive reviews for their intended purposes.

 Here are a couple of examples you may want to try.

 Adrenal Assist is a blend of herbs and vitamins that help promote proper adrenal gland function.
 It contains the following vitamins to regulate hormones: Vitamin B5, Vitamin B6, Vitamin C, Zinc, and Magnesium.
 Rich in adaptogen herbs, Adrenal Assist helps create resilience to stress and includes Eleutherococcus, American Ginseng, Rhodiola, Ashwagandha, Astragalus, Holy basil, Schizandra, and Maca.
 This blend is great for both men and women alike.